 The latest on protests in St. Louis, a plague sweeping Madagascar and other stories you may have missed in the rush of news.

-By Joshua Barajas, Larisa Epatko, Jennifer Hijazi and Erica R. Hendry
+By Joshua Barajas, Larisa Epatko, Jennifer Hijazi, Erica R. Hendry

 Unlike some other countries in the region, homosexuality is not illegal in Egypt.
 Instead those suspected are often charged with “debauchery” or “promoting sexual deviancy.”…